iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform.md

 F(w) = \mathcal{F}[f](w) \underset{w = is}{\implies} F(is) = \mathcal{L}[f](s)
 $$

-And this is doable because the funciton is $f$ is onsided function.
-And therefore, we can have the inside of the expression (5) to be related to the Lapalce Transform and it wil be like:
+And this is doable because the function is $f$ is ons-sided function.
+And therefore, we can have the inside of the expression (5) to be related to the Laplace Transform and it will be like:

 $$
 f(t) =